 Grace began in 1939.
 It was founded as Milwaukee Bible Institute, a training center for laymen and Sunday school teachers of Milwaukee.
 The Institute was organized by Reverend Charles F. Baker, then pastor of Fundamental Bible Church.
 The regular day school program began in 1945.
 This move was stimulated by a group of evangelical pastors especially concerned about advancing a dispensational theology approach to the Bible, the distinctive character of the revelation given to the apostle Paul, and the preparation of full-time Christian workers to fulfill this goal.
 In 1953, the curriculum was broadened and Milwaukee Bible Institute became Milwaukee Bible College.

 In 1961, the College relocated to suburban Grand Rapids, Michigan, and was renamed Grace Bible College.
 The State of Michigan granted the University the authority to grant Associate and Bachelor of Religious Education degrees, as well as a five-year degree for vocational ministers.
 In 1967, Dr. Jack T. Dean became President and led the College through a period of growth and expansion.
 Early on, the College (1967) received accreditation from the Association of American Biblical Colleges (now Association of Biblical Higher Education).
 In order to serve the growing needs of students and those of the broader Christian community and society, Grace has expanded its degree programs over the years.
-These include Associate of Arts degrees in General Studies and Business as well as Bachelor degrees in Business, Early Childhood Education, Human Services, Interdisciplinary Studies, and Worship Arts.
-The Bachelor of Science in Biblical Studies degree is granted with Concentrations in General Ministry, Intercultural Studies, Pastoral Ministry, Youth Ministry, and Women’s Ministry.
+These include Associate of Arts degrees in General Studies and Business as well as Bachelor degrees in Business, Early Childhood Education, Human Services, Interdisciplinary Studies, and Music, Worship, and Technology.
+The Bachelor of Science in Biblical Studies degree is granted with Concentrations in General Ministry, Global Communication, Pastoral Ministry, Youth Ministry, and Women’s Ministry.

 Grace has a proud history of inter-collegiate athletics (soccer, volleyball, basketball, and cross-country).
 Since moving to the Grand Rapids campus, the teams have earned many regional and national championship titles against much larger opponents.

 Ken Bruce Kemper was called on to lead the College in early 2003 when his father retired.
 By God’s strength, he brought vision and energy to the College.
 Several significant updates and additions have since occurred on the campus.
 The Jack T. Dean Academic Center was purchased and remodeled in 2005.
 This purchase more than tripled classroom space, provided additional faculty offices, and added over five acres to the Grace Campus.
-The O’Hair Administrative Building was also remodeled to house Grace Administrative offices, plus Grace Ministries International, Grace Gospel Fellowship and Grace Publications.
+The O’Hair Administration Building was also remodeled to house Grace’s Administrative offices, plus Grace Ministries International, Grace Gospel Fellowship, and Grace Publications.

-In 2010, Grace began a non-traditional education program offering working adults an opportunity to study one night a week or exclusively online and earn an Associate or Bachelor Degree.
+In 2010, Grace began an online education program offering working adults an opportunity to study one night a week or exclusively online and earn an Associate or Bachelor Degree.
 The Beyond the Bricks Capital Campaign was a revitalization of the campus which added a new student commons and upgraded exterior parking, walkways, and landscaping.
-God blessed the College’s efforts in student enrollment as it doubled the traditional student count by 2015 and even more non-traditional students enrolled.
+God blessed the College’s efforts in student enrollment as it doubled the on campus student count by 2015 and even more online students enrolled.
 This growth helped Grace grow its program in both size and quality of academic and student services.
 Most faculty hold doctoral degrees.

-In January 2016, after accreditation approval by the HLC, the College began its graduate program with the first degree – a Masters in Ministry, recently adding another graduate degree in organizational leadership.
+In January 2016, after accreditation approval by the HLC, the College began its graduate program with the first degree – a Masters in Ministry, and recently added another graduate degree in Organizational Leadership.
 These classes are formatted for graduates already serving, and are therefore completely online.